Social conduct in Ghana: Miscellaneous

 It is unacceptable for women, particularly young foreign women, to wear revealing clothing.
 Women's clothing that would be acceptable in the West (shorts, low-cut strapped tops, etc.) is not socially acceptable in Ghanaian society.
 Similarly it is unacceptable for foreign men to be shirtless in public, and unacceptable for Ghanaian men to a lesser degree.
-Ghanaian social norms are sometimes difficult to establish as younger adults are generally much less inhibited about wearing revealing clothing or being shirtless, while older Ghanaian citizens may find such apparel to be insulting.
+Ghanaian social norms are sometimes difficult to establish as younger adults are generally much less inhibited about wearing revealing clothing or being shirtless.
+In contrast, older Ghanaian citizens may find such apparel to be insulting.
 A general rule is to dress conservatively unless in the company of people of one's own gender or age with whom one is well-acquainted.

 Drinking alcohol and smoking in public are serious faux pas and should be avoided.
 Public intoxication to any degree is generally viewed with extreme disapproval.
 Such activities are perfectly acceptable in a local bar though.
 When drinking alcohol, it is a common custom to pour the last few drops on the ground as a libation for the gods.
 People who decline from drinking alcohol may accept an alcoholic drink with gratitude, raise it to their lips without drinking, and then pour it on the ground.
 Raising the glass to the lips signifies gratitude and pouring the drink away is thus a socially acceptable alternative for those who do not drink.
 This custom permits non-drinking Ghanaians to join social events without offending those present by refusing a drink.

 Taking photographs of people unknown to the photographer must be conducted with the same level of consideration as in one's own country.
 Most Ghanaians are happy to pose for pictures, as it is considered polite.